Echo and the Bunnymen

 MM: What are your influences?

 Kenn: We have all different influences.
 The most common amongst us is the Beatles.
 You probably would HEAR that as much from our finished result though.
 Alden’s big in to Widespread Panic, Bela Fleck and the Fleck Tones, Phish… one of my biggest influences is Steve Kimmock.
-We have a heavy San Francisco, Denver influence, what we’re doing isn’t really don’t in Philadelphia.
+We have a heavy San Francisco, Denver influence, what we’re doing isn’t really done in Philadelphia.

 MM: What’s the songwriting process like?